-We are subject to various legal proceedings, which could have a material adverse effect on our business, financial condition and results of operations, if the outcome of such proceedings are adverse to us.
+If legal proceedings to which we are a party are decided adverse to us, it could have a material adverse effect on our business, financial condition and results of operations.

 We are from time to time involved in various legal proceedings incidental to the conduct of our business.
 Such claims may be made by our customers, employees or former employees.
-We plan to defend these suits vigorously.
-If these legal proceedings are adversely decided, they could have a material adverse effect on our business, financial condition and results of operations.
+We are currently the defendant in a putative collective action lawsuit commenced by a former employee under the Fair Labor Standards Act.
+The suit is pending in District Court of the United States for the Middle District of Alabama, Northern Division.
+The case is in its early stages, and we are in the process of evaluating the claims made.
+Our review of the allegations is preliminary, and we plan to defend this suit vigorously.
+If this legal proceeding is adversely decided, it could have a material adverse effect on our business, financial condition and results of operations.